easy-extender/Easy/README.md

 <br>

-## Events
+## GameEvents

-Event manger is an useful service that make it easy to emiting event in your all active scenes. (supports additive scenes as well)
+GameEvents is a service that make it easy to emiting event in all active scenes.

 ```cs
 public static class GameEvents {...}
 ```

+> Supports additive scenes.

+> Supports single emission listeners (`Once`).

 <br>